open-atmos/PySDM/paper/paper.md

         attributes["kappa times dry volume"], v_dry * kappa
     )
 ```

-Note: For the Abdul-Razzak and Ghan 2000 example we use the `CompressedFilmOvadnevaite` version of calculated `kappa`
-  to indicate that only the soluble components of the aerosol contribute to the hygroscopicity, but the surface tension
-  of the droplets is assumed still to be constant (that of pure water) using the `Constant` surface tension model.

 ![Activated aerosol fraction using various surface tension models, reproducing results from @Abdul_Razzak_and_Ghan_2000.](ARG_fig1.pdf){#fig:ARG width="100%"}

 ### Surface-partitioning of organics to modify surface tension of droplets

-The new release of `PySDM` includes a new suite of examples demonstrating three additional thermodynamic
+The new release of `PySDM` additionally includes a new suite of examples demonstrating three additional thermodynamic
   frameworks for the surface-partitioning of organic species, based on a forthcoming publication
   (@Singer_Ward_2022).
 The three additional thermodynamic frameworks have been implemented following
   @Ovadnevaite_et_al_2017, @Ruehl_et_al_2016, and using the Szyszkowski-Langmuir equation.
-These models describe the surface tension of a droplet as a function of the dry aerosol composition
-  and the wet radius.
+Surface tension is as a function of the dry aerosol composition and the wet radius, and each
-An example of how to specify the surface tension formulation is shown below.
+  framework takes a set of thermodynamic parameters, as demonstrated below.
 The `aerosol` object is an instance of a class inheriting from the `DryAerosolMixture` base class.

 ```python